F&M Works in Lancaster

 F&M Works Internship Descriptions and Application Link

-The F&M Works application period for Spring 2021 wip be January 8 - January 25.
+The F&M Works application period for Fall 2022 will be open from August 9 - August 27.

 We are looking for students who are interested in meaningful opportunities to get involved with the Lancaster community.
 Top candidates will demonstrate their willingness to commit to the program, enthusiastically participate in discussions and positively contribute to the overall experience of the cohort.